-- Determine whether the source was present at the time of the site-level measurement.
-For example, liquids unloading may be a large source of emissions for a site over the year but may not have taken place at the time of the site-level measurement.
-As another example, a particular compressor may not have been running at the time of the site-level measurement, so should be discarded for the reconciliation. - Determine the emission rate at the time of the measurement: - For continuous sources with limited variability, rates could be considered as constant (total of yearly emissions divided by the operational time).
-Or, the rate could be used directly, for example, when the flow of a specific vent is measured continuously with a flowmeter.
+- Determine whether the source was present at the time of the site level measurement.
+For example, liquids unloading may be a large source of emissions for a site over the year but may not have taken place at the time of the site level measurement.
+As another example, a particular compressor may not have been running at the time of the site level measurement, so should be discarded for the reconciliation. - Determine the emission rate at the time of the site level measurement: - For continuous sources with limited variability, rates could be considered as constant (total of yearly emissions divided by the operational time).
+Or, the rate could be used directly, for example, when the flow of a specific vent is measured continuously with a flowmeter. - For variable, intermittent or event-based sources, such as liquids unloading, storage tank loading, equipment blowdown, gas driven pneumatic controllers and pumps, maintenance activities and well casinghead gas venting, it is important to understand if these were occurring at the time of the site level measurement.
+Other relevant parameters monitored using SCADA, online meters, etc., may also be leverageable and that could indicate how these sources may be emitting.
+The emission rate may be determined based on either the duration of the event and total emissions, or use of the emission rate directly.